IFB-ElixirFr/GFLS_SNiPlay/README.md

 #### :file_folder: Content

-The repository contain all the wrappers for the pipeline SNiPlay.
+The repository contain all the wrappers for the workflow SNiPlay.

 - admixture [deprecated]
 - fastme